mellowtechie/unicorn-demo/README.md

 # Unicorn Demo
-I have built this demonstrate attacking a Windows 7 machine using Metasploit and Unicorn's HTA attack.
+I have built this to demonstrate attacking a Windows 7 machine using Metasploit and Unicorn's HTA attack.

 ## Environment Details